xiaoou-waou/Snaploom/README.md

 </p>

 <p align="center">
-  <strong>Capture, annotate, record, and shape anything on your Mac.</strong>
+  <strong>Capture, annotate, secord, and shape anything on your Mac.</strong>
 </p>

 Snaploom is a lightweight, native macOS screenshot and screen-recording tool.
 It combines fast region capture, editable annotations, scrolling screenshots, OCR, recording, and a built-in video editor in one menu-bar app.